facilityregistry/fred-api/docs/api_specifications.rst

 System Id
 ~~~~~~~~~

-Internal system identifier denoted with "uid"
+The internal system uid is denoted with "id".
+The id most be universally unique.

 ::

   id: '0X9OCW3JMV98EYOVN32SGN4II'

 Must:

-- The system will generate a unique system id when generating a facility
-- The system will not return the same system id twice when creating two facilities

 Note: the API does not providing a specific format for IDs.
 That is left up to the implementation.